AJoshSims/NBA-Database/README.md

+# Creates, populates, and queries a database containing NBA information.
-Author: Evan Arroyo and Joshua Sims
+Authors: Evan Arroyo and Joshua Sims
 Date: 03 March 2017

-# Creates, populates, and queries a database containing NBA information.

 ### Here are short descriptions of each file associated with this project:
 * create_tables.sql